tommyvo/soraban-engineering-project/README.md

 - [ ] Add pagination to transaction lists for better performance with large datasets
 - [ ] Add user accounts and authentication using Devise
 - [ ] Schedule auto-categorization and anomaly detection rake tasks to run periodically via a cron job
+- [ ] Add search or filtering to transaction table

 ## Advanced Troubleshooting & Tips